Repairs and improvements if you're an agricultural tenant

 How long repairs should take

 Repairs should be done in a reasonable amount of time.
-You can decide what is reasonable for you and then ask your landlord to agree.
+Tell your landlord what you think is reasonable and ask them to agree.

 whether it’s an emergency